hkatomed/Oguro2025/README.md

 In order to run REFINE and summarize data, commands in 20240918_scREFINE_1.sh and 20240918_scREFINE_2.R were executed.

+For analysis of motifs in SELEX sequences, scripts in SELEX were executed.

-For the analysis of motifs, scripts in motifHits were executed.
+For analysis of motifs in the transcripts, scripts in motifHits were executed.

 For motif analysis in sliding window, commands in data_plots were executed.